jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 #### Level 5: Optimizing
 > At this level, data management practices are continuously optimized through controlled experimentation and innovation.
 The organization adapts and evolves its data management capabilities to meet future needs and leverage new opportunities.

 One example is a market-leading company that pioneers the use of cutting-edge data technologies and methodologies, setting industry standards for data management and leveraging data as a key competitive advantage.
-Once in this maturity level, companies should maintain the culture of continuous improvement, staying ahead of industry trends and regularly reassessing and refining data management practices.
+Once in this maturity level, companies should maintain a culture of continuous improvement, staying ahead of industry trends and regularly reassessing and refining data management practices.

 ## Aiken's Model
 > Aiken's Model for Data Management Maturity provides a structured approach to assessing and improving an organization's data management capabilities